Counselling

 Counselling is a type of talking therapy that allows people to talk about their problems and feelings in a confidential, non-judgmental and safe environment in order to resolve personal or psychological problems.
 A counsellor is trained to listen with empathy to help clients deal with any negative thoughts, mental health issues and emotions they may have and help to find clarity, self-empowerment and solutions.

 In a recent study done by University University College London, over 2,000 men were questioned about their values and aspirations.
 Mental health was considered to be more important than physical health and personal traits such as reliability and dependability were esteemed above athleticism.
-This study also suggests that British men despite their emotional reserve are secretly romantics who crave for affection and companionship, shattering the myths of masculinity.
+This study also suggests that British men, despite their emotional reserve, are secretly romantics who crave affection and companionship, shattering the myths of masculinity.

 Stress